ibmdb/node-ibm_db/README.md

 - TIP:
 	- If you don't have alternate hosting URL then, you can download the tar/zipped file of clidriver from the [IBM Hosted URL](#downloadCli) and can set the **IBM_DB_INSTALLER_URL** environment variable to the downloaded "tar/zipped clidriver's" parent directory path.
 No need to untar/unzip the clidriver and do not change the name of downloaded file.

+`DOWNLOAD_CLIDRIVER :`

+- USE:
+	- Set this environment variable to force downloading of odbc/clidriver.
+If clidriver is already present, existing clidriver will get deleted.
+If IBM_DB_HOME environment variable is set, still clidriver will get downloaded by ignoring value of IBM_DB_HOME.

+- HOW:
+	- On distributed platforms, Set **DOWNLOAD_CLIDRIVER** environment variable to `true` to force downloading of clidriver from IBM hosted URL.
+Never set DOWNLOAD_CLIDRIVER on z/OS system.

 ### <a name="downloadCli"></a> Download clidriver ([based on your platform & architecture](#systemDetails)) from the below IBM Hosted URL:
 > [DOWNLOAD CLI DRIVER](https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli/)